 This book, along with Armored Thunderbolt, and Son of a Sherman, are the three must-have Sherman books.
 The book comes in at 576 pages and covers the design history of each model of Lee, and Sherman, and most of the vehicles that used the M3/M4 chassis.
-It is filled with illustrations, and this is where I wish I had spent a little more money for the hardcover.
+It is filled with illustrations, and this is where I wish I had spent a little more money on the hardcover.
 Assuming the paper quality would be better on the hardcover books, and I’ll confirm that before I buy Firepower.

 Tanks In Hell, A Marine Corps Tanks Company On Tarawa, By Oscar E. Gilbert and Romain Cansiere: A fantastic new look at the Marine tank use on Betio

 This book turned out to be a great read.
 It covers in detail the battle for the island from the perspective of C Company First Corps Medium Tank Battalion, the only medium tank company there.
 Not only does it go into great detail on the Company’s actions, but it gives a solid history of the unit before and after the fight.
-It documents far better than anything else I’ve read, the use of Shermans by the Marines on Tarawa and is very much worth the price.
-It has detailed information on what happened to each and every Sherman tank the Company along with maps showing exactly were each tank went.
+It documents far better than anything else I’ve read, the use of Shermans by the Marines on Tarawa, and is very much worth the price.
+It has detailed information on what happened to each and every Sherman tank in the Company along with maps showing exactly where each tank went.

 Armored Thunderbolt, The U.S. Army Sherman in World War II, by Steven Zaloga: Great book, and the best bang for the buck if you want to learn about the Sherman and the politics behind it!

 It also looks at the M4 Shermans performance, and after presenting a thorough case for why, concludes the Sherman tank was actually a better tank than the heavier German tanks it faced.
 A conclusion I agree with, and that is backed by data in the book.

 Son of Sherman Volume 1, the Sherman Design and Development, by Stansell and Laughlin: Get This Book Before It Goes Out Of Print, It’s That Awesome.
 Too late it’s out of print, but still not insanely overpriced